mapattacker/datascience/supervised.rst

 Gradient Boosted Decision Trees
 ********************************
 Gradient Boosted Decision Trees (GBDT) builds a series of small decision trees, with each tree attempting to correct errors from previous stage.
-Here's a good video_ on it, which describes AdaBoost.
+Here's a good video_ on it, which describes AdaBoost, but gives a good overview of tree boosting models.

 .. _video: https://www.youtube.com/watch?v=GM3CDQfQ4sw